 Since the fruits have a tough skin, it’s helpful to pierce each one with a needle or fork before pre-cooking.
 This will keep them from popping, and result in cleaner jars of canned tomatillos with more intact whole fruits.

 The tomatillos don’t need to be chopped or peeled of their inner skin before canning, just remove the papery outer husk, and parboil or roast before packing them into canning jars.
-Though studies have shown that tomatillos are generally more acidic than tomatoes, and well below the safe cutoff for canning without added acid, the National Center for Home Food Preservation still calls for adding lemon juice to the canning liquid at a rate of one tablespoon per pint.

 Canning Whole Tomatillos

 Simple canned whole tomatillos are versatile in recipes, and can be quickly put up using a water bath canner.

 - 9 lbs Tomatillos, fresh

 - Remove the papery outer husks from the tomatillos and pierce each one with a needle or fork (optional).

 - Simmer tomatillos in boiling water for about 5 minutes, until they lose their bright green color.

 - Add one tablespoon of lemon juice to each pint canning jar (or 2 tbsp for quarts).
 Pack whole tomatillos into canning jars and cover with boiling water, leaving 1/2 inch headspace.